-In 2006, Save the Children created Early Steps to School Success (Early Steps), which aims to ensure that all U.S. children, including those from remote, under-served areas, have the best chance for success in school and in life.
-Children enrolled in Early Steps are among the most vulnerable in their communities, facing an average of 5.3 risk factors associated with low education achievement, such as poverty, teenage parents, unemployed parents and substance abuse in the home.
-Last year, Early Steps served more than 7,000 children at more than 100 sites across 14 states.
+In 2006, Save the Children created Early Steps to School Success, which aims to ensure all U.S. children, particularly those from rural, under-served areas, have the best chance for success in school and in life.
+Children enrolled in Early Steps are among the most vulnerable in their communities, facing an average of 5.2 risk factors associated with low education achievement, such as poverty, teenage parents, unemployed parents and substance abuse in the home.
+In 2017, we reached nearly 61,500 children and adults in 14 states with Early Steps to School Success - including an estimated 8,300 children and 16,500 adults directly.

 Our objectives for Early Steps are to enable children to start school prepared, provide parents with the skills they need to support their children's development, ensure a smooth transition to school, and increase the community's early childhood knowledge and resources.
+In the fall of 2018, we will implement early math and social-emotional development programming into our Early Steps programs.